fabioz/mu-repo/README.txt

 mu dd <-- will create a temporary structure and will invoke winmerge to check that structure.

+mu mu-branch <-- will print the current branch for each repository tracked.

+mu mu-patch <-- will create a file with diff --cached for each repository in the current dir.

 DIFFING MULTIPLE REPOSITORIES
 ==============================